-literature on parallel BD algorithms is sparse.
+We observe that the literature on parallel BD algorithms is sparse.
 Few studies consider integer programs and only one has implemented the parallel algorithm in the B&C format.
 Moreover, only two studies consider asynchronous communications and these are developed for linear continuous problems.
 Also, we realized that synchronized parallelism is suitable when the MP can be solved quickly and the SPs constitute the major computational bottleneck of the algorithm.
 Moreover, none of these studies addresses the interdependency of the MP and SPs, particularly for SIPs and when the BD method is casted into a B&C framework.
-Thus, the reviewed strategies are not directly applicable to develop a truly efficient parallelization of the BD method.
+Thus, the reviewed strategies are not directly applicable to develop a truly efficient parallelization of the BD method for stochastic network design problems.

-4. Asynchronous Parallel Benders Decomposition Algorithm
+4 Asynchronous Parallel Benders Decomposition Algorithm

-The synchronization requirement between master and slave processors increases the overheads due to the excessive idle times.
+The synchronization requirement between master and worker processors increases the overheads due to the excessive idle times.
 This is particularly evident when solving any of the problems (MP or SP) is noticeably more time consuming than the others.

-Our strategy to deal with this issue is to obtain an asynchronous algorithm by relaxing the interdependency among the master and slave processors.
-To do so, the master processor is required to wait only for $100\gamma\%$ of the cuts from slave processors before executing its next iteration, where $0 \le \gamma \le 1$.
-However, for any $\gamma < 1$, the B&BC method may fail to converge and also, it may increase the amount of redundant work such that the parallel algorithm might underperform when compared to the sequential algorithm.
+Our strategy to deal with this issue is to obtain an asynchronous algorithm by relaxing the interdependency among the master and worker processors.
+To do so, the master processor is required to wait only for $100\gamma\%$ of the cuts from worker processors before executing its next iteration, where $0 \le \gamma \le 1$ and $\gamma = 0$ defines a fully asynchronous execution.
+In the following, when we use the term "asynchronism", we refer to any variant of the algorithm in which $\gamma < 1$.

+For any $\gamma < 1$, the B&BC method may fail to converge and also, it may increase the amount of redundant work such that the parallel algorithm might underperform when compared to the sequential algorithm.
 In this section, we address these issues to obtain an effective and convergent asynchronous parallel Benders algorithm .
-In this regard, we detail the considerations and propose modifications to Algorithm 1 and conclude the section with a complete pseudo-code of the proposed asynchronous algorithm.
+Towards this end, we detail the considerations and propose modifications to Algorithm 1 and conclude the section with a complete pseudo-code of the proposed asynchronous algorithm.

-4.1.
-Convergence
+4.1 Convergence

 To ensure convergence of the B&BC method, the inner while-loop in Algorithm 1 cannot be stopped prematurely.
 Otherwise, an incumbent solution might be accepted in line 22 which does not necessarily satisfy all the Benders cuts and, thus, the optimal value might be underestimated.
-For this reason, straightforward asynchronism may compromise the convergence as it applies only a subset of the cuts at each iteration of the while-loop.
+For this reason, the asynchronous execution of the master and subproblems (i.e., for any γ <1) may compromise the convergence as it applies only a subset of the cuts at each iteration of the while-loop.
 To cope with this issue, we need to keep track of the evaluated SPs for each master solution and update the incumbent value only when all the SPs are evaluated and the obtained bound is lower than the current incumbent value.

 In the B&BC, the incumbent value is actively used to prune nodes.
 In the asynchronous algorithm, depending on the γ value, potential incumbent solutions are partially evaluated when their associated node is being processed.
 This creates a delay between finding an incumbent solution and obtaining its true value.
-Thus, to ensure that we are not exploring some nodes which might have been pruned if we had the true incumbent value at the right moment, we use the best-first search strategy in exploring the tree.
+Thus, to reduce the exploration of nodes which might have been pruned if we had the true incumbent value at the right moment, we suggest using the best-first search strategy in exploring the tree.